Nutritional Care Strategy and Malnutrition Programme Resources

 Losing weight is not always great

-Losing weight is not always great (powerpoint presentation) - This is a 10 to 15 minute presentation that provides background information concerning malnutrition and dehydration.
-It also gives top tips on how to recognise and prevent malnutrition and dehydration.
+Losing weight is not always great (powerpoint presentation) - This is a 10 to 15 minute presentation that provides background information about malnutrition and dehydration, and how to prevent them.
 If you don't have Powerpoint facilities, the slides are available laminated.
 The presentation has its own script and can be presented by anyone to any audience.

 The presentation can be accompanied by the following: